magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 <br>
 Use the [Dashboards](/docs/{{docsPrefix}}user-guide/dashboards/) to work with data.
 Dashboards are a modern format for collecting and visualizing data sets.
 Visibility of data presentation is achieved through a variety of widgets.
-ThingsBoard has examples of several types of dashboards that you can use.
+IoT Hub has examples of several types of dashboards that you can use.
 Learn more about **Solution templates** [here](/docs/{{docsPrefix}}solution-templates/overview/).

 {% include images-gallery.html imageCollection="solution-templates" %}

 ## Advanced usage: downlink

-For sending downlink messages from the Thingsboard to the device, we need to define a downlink converter.
+For sending downlink messages from the IoT Hub to the device, we need to define a downlink converter.
 You can customize the downlink according to your configuration.

 ### Add downlink converter